Bhadant Anand Kausalyayan

-Bhadant Anand Kausalyayan (5 January 1905 – 22 June 1988) was a Buddhist monk, scholar, traveller and a prolific writer from India.
+Bhadant Anand Kausalyayan (5 January 1905 – 22 June 1988) was an Indian Buddhist monk, scholar, traveller and a prolific writer.
 He is considered one of the great activists of Buddhism of the 20th century.
-He was influenced by the Buddhist scholar and social reformer Mahapandit Rahul Sankrityayan and B. R. Ambedkar.
+He was influenced by the Buddhist scholar and social reformer Rahul Sankrityayan and B. R. Ambedkar.

 Personal life

-Bhadant Anand Kausalyayan was born Harnam Das on 5 January 1905 in Sohana Village of Ambala District in Punjab (now in Haryana) in a Khatri family.
-He did BA from National College in Lahore.
-His travels took him to different parts of World for promoting Buddhism like his mentor, Mahapandit Rahul Sankrityayan.
+Bhadant Anand Kausalyayan was born Harnam Das on 5 January 1905 in Sohana Village of Ambala district in Punjab (now in Mohali district) in a Khatri family.
+He had a BA from the National College in Lahore.
+His travels took him to different parts of the world where he promoted Buddhism like his mentor, Mahapandit Rahul Sankrityayan.
 He always wanted to have experience of travelling far distances across many countries and discover new things.
 His aim was to continue the tradition started by his inspirations.
 He is one of the pioneers of Indian travel literature.